951-579-4096

 Step 1: Prepare the Area

-Mold spores can travel in the air and spread in other areas of your home.
+Mold spores can move in the air and spread to various areas in your home.

 Step 2: Apply Mold Removal Solutions

-Next thing to do when removing molds from walls is to spray the solution on the moldy area and scrub it with a clean cloth or a sponge with an abrasive side.
+Next thing to do when removing molds from walls is to spray the mold removal solution on the moldy area and scrub it with a clean cloth or a sponge with an abrasive side.

 Step 3: Reapply The Solution